 Treasurer’s Report:

-Mr. Tucker reviewed the financials noting the county funding had not yet been received.
-He noted membership was $7,800 below budget, due in part to the timing of the memberships.
+Mr. Tucker reviewed the financials noting membership was $7,800 below budget, due in part to the timing of the memberships.
 He reminded the board that beginning in 2016 the membership income would be spread out over the course of a 12 month period.

 Mr. Tucker noted dues and subscriptions were over budget, but noted CEDC had become more involved it organizations than it had in the past.
 He addressed miscellaneous expenses, noting they were over budget.
-He stated he and Ms. McNary had reviewed the expenses and found that the annual meeting event had been included in that category.
-He stated he would continue to monitor it and determine if some of the expenses paid out of it should be re-allocated to other categories.
+He stated he and Ms. McNary had reviewed the expenses and found that the annual meeting event had been included in that category and would be reclassified.
+He stated he would review the general ledger todetermine if some of the expenses paid out of it should be re-allocated to other categories.

-Mr. Tucker stated a test on the consolidated financial statements had been run using September numbers.
+Mr. Tucker stated a successful test on the redesigned consolidated financial statements had been run using September numbers.
 He noted it had been created offsite to ensure all numbers would be correct once the systems were integrated in January.
 He stated currently the necessary customized accounting reports were being reviewed for correctness, prior to the integration.

 He stated he was currently reviewing the allocation of expenses generated by the collection of CEDC loans to the loan fund.
 Currently those expenses are paid from the operating account.
 Ms. Finnegan made a motion, seconded by Mr. Lapenn to approve the Treasurer’s report as presented.
 Carried.